-Trial Balance Dr Cr Balance Sheet The Classic Wine Company nk Ipital 12,650 5,000 Fixed Assets (Equipment) 3,000 an 10,000 Current Assets (Bank, Debtors) less Current Liabilities (Creditors, VAT) 12,650 0 nt 500 Net Current Assets Total Assets 12,650 15,650 rchases 800 less Long Term Liabilities (Loan) Net Assets 10,000 5,650 les 2,000 Financed by Capital 5.000 ages 50 17,000 17,000 Reserves 650 5,650
+Balance Sheet

+The Classic Wine Company

+Fixed Assets (Equipment) 3,000

+Current Assets (Bank, Debtors) 12,650

+less Current Liabilities (Creditors, VAT) 0

+Net Current Assets 12,650

+Total Assets 15,650

+less Long Term Liabilities (Loan) 10,000

+Net Assets 5,650

+Financed by

+Capital 5,000

+Reserves 650

+5,650

-The Assets less Liabilities figure (also called Net Assets) that appears on the Balance Sheet should equal the value of Capital and Reserves
+The Assets less Liabilities figure, also called Net Assets, which appears on the Balance Sheet should equal the value of Capital and

-(also known as 'Financed By') at the bottom of the report.
-This is your business's net worth and represents what your business is worth at this point in time.
+Reserves, also known as Financed By, at the bottom of the report.
+This is your business net worth and represents what your business is worth at this point in time.